Benedicta-Onyekwere/free-genai-bootcamp-2025/sentence-constructor/perplexity/README.md

 ## OpenAI's o3-mini Prompt Observation
-This model worked same as perplexity, giving brief and straight to the point answer. this is shown below:
+This model worked same as perplexity, giving brief and straight to the point answer.
+This is shown below:

 Here is your challenge sentence in English: